Skip to content

 port from address Convenience override: replaces only the port part of the address

-http_path /v1/metrics Route served by the HTTP receiver (ignored for gRPC)
+http_path /v1/metrics Route the HTTP receiver serves metrics on (ignored for gRPC).
+Logs are always served on /v1/logs, traces on /v1/traces

 bearer_token none When set, senders must present Authorization: Bearer <token> (HTTP header or gRPC metadata).
-Use ${env:VAR} or ${file:/path} substitution, never a literal token
+Reference a stored secret via ${secret:<name>.bearer_token}, ${env:VAR} or ${file:/path}; inline plaintext is auto-sealed into the OS secret store on install

 allowed_cidrs none Source IP allow-list (CIDR notation, IPv4/IPv6).
 Checked against the transport peer address — proxy headers are not trusted